 6. In KeeneticOS, protection against WPA2 KRACK vulnerability (WPA2 protocol vulnerability known as KRACK key reinstallation attack) was improved.

 7. As for attacks like 802.11r Fast-BSS Transition (FT) CVE-2017-13082, they do not affect Keenetic routers, which support the IEEE 802.11r standard.

 8. Keenetic routers are not vulnerable to CVE-2017-7494 (WannaCry, SambaCry).

 9. Protection against DoS and SYN-flood attacks is in the Linux kernel used by the router operating system.

 Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks are based on opening many connections to the device.
 DDoS attacks are indistinguishable from peer-to-peer network operations in terms of the object to which they are directed.
 Due to its features, DDoS attacks and protection against them are of low relevance for both home access devices and the SOHO segment.
-DDoS attacks are usually aimed at corporate structures, public sites, data centers, etc. Distributed denial of service attacks is usually effectively resolved on the ISP side.
+DDoS attacks are usually aimed at corporate structures, public sites, data centres, etc. Distributed denial of service attacks is usually effectively resolved on the ISP side.